Distributed Supervisory Control of Discrete-Event Systems with Communication Delay: Example - WORKCELL

 \begin{case} -- All communication events

-When all communication events are subject to delay through channels (i.e. $\Sigma_{chn} = \Sigma_{com}$), it can be verified that delay-robustness of $\bf SUPER$ in the strong sense of Definition~\ref{def4} fails, i.e. $\bf SUPER$ fails to be delay-robust for distributed control by localization.
-When all the channeled events except 19 are received without delay, Case~\ref{case6} is reduced to Case~\ref{case3}; so $\bf SUPER$ cannot be delay-robust with respect to the set including all communication events, as asserted by Corollary 1 in Sect.~\ref{sec:3}. \end{case}
+When all communication events are subject to delay through channels (i.e. $\Sigma_{ch} = \Sigma_{com}$), it can be verified that delay-robustness of $\bf SUPER$ in the strong sense of Definition~\ref{def_allevents} fails, i.e. $\bf SUPER$ fails to be delay-robust for distributed control by localization.
+In fact when all the channeled events except 19 (channeled to $\bf ROBOTLOC$) are received without delay, Case~\ref{case6} is reduced to Case~\ref{case3}; so $\bf SUPER$ cannot be delay-robust with respect to the set of all communication events, as asserted by Theorem~2 in Sect.~\ref{sec:3}. \end{case}